open-life-science/open-life-science.github.io/_posts/2023-08-23-critical-infrastructure-for-open-scholarship.md

 ## Flavio

 [Flavio](https://github.com/flavioazevedo) is a Brazilian assistant professor of Social Psychology at the University of Groningen.
 He is a recognized international leader in the field and has received prestigious awards such as the UKRN OS Dorothy Bishop Prize, Hidden-REF, and JISC.
-Flavio co-founded and directs **FORRT—A Framework for Open and Reproducible Research Training** (forrt.org)—an award-winning, interdisciplinary, and international community aiming to integrate open scholarship principles into higher education and to advance research transparency, reproducibility, rigor, and ethics through pedagogical reform and metascience.
+Flavio co-founded and directs **FORRT—A Framework for Open and Reproducible Research Training**—an award-winning, interdisciplinary, and international community aiming to integrate open scholarship principles into higher education and to advance research transparency, reproducibility, rigor, and ethics through pedagogical reform and metascience.

 ## Bethan